shankar4/Functional-Model/Graphic Viewer Installation.md

 make \
 make -j1 check -- there were no error messages - I suppose that means all checks are OK.
 Then this: \
 sudo make install \
-cd ~ -- cd out of the gperf directory.
+cd ~ -- cd out of the gperf directory to the home directory.

 Ready to repeat this for gtkwave.
->cd to that directory and configure thus: ./configure --prefix=/usr --with-tcl=/usr/lib/tcl8.6 --with-tk=/usr/lib/tk8.6 - I think no such --with entry is needed for gperf.
-I tried ./configure --help to see options. there are with options for tcl and tk, not gperf.
-Understandable, just making sure. new directory of gperf was automatically located (as it is in /usr).
-Now, the error message: No package 'gtk+-2.0' found.
+>cd gtkwave-3.3.93  -- cd to that directory and configure thus:\
+./configure --prefix=/usr --with-tcl=/usr/lib/tcl8.6 --with-tk=/usr/lib/tk8.6 -  no such --with entry is needed for gperf.
+--Try ./configure --help to see options.
+New directory of gperf seems to be automatically located (as it is in /usr).
+--Now, the error message: No package 'gtk+-2.0' found.

 Need to install gtk+-2.0.
 Information [here](https://askubuntu.com/questions/765526/how-to-install-gtk2-0).
-Need to do this: sudo apt-get install gtk2.0 and sudo apt-get install build-essential libgtk2.0-dev .
+Need to do this: >sudo apt-get install gtk2.0 \
+sudo apt-get install build-essential libgtk2.0-dev

 Note: Doing the installs with sudo.
 Message after the second step: libgtk2.0-dev is already the newest version (2.24.32-1ubuntu1).
 Also another message: The following packages were automatically installed and are no longer required:linux-headers-4.4.0-131 linux-headers-4.4.0-131-generic .
 Use 'sudo apt autoremove' to remove them.
+>sudo apt autoremove -- Removed the unessenrtial packages.

-Removed them.
-Now, repeat: ./configure --prefix=/usr --with-tcl=/usr/lib/tcl8.6 --with-tk=/usr/lib/tk8.6.
-No erroe messages!
+Now, repeat:
+>./configure --prefix=/usr --with-tcl=/usr/lib/tcl8.6 --with-tk=/usr/lib/tk8.6
+--No erroe messages!
 So far so good.

-Now, ready for **make** , then: **sudo make install**.
+Now, do this:
+>make
+sudo make install

 Everything went through smoothly.
 No error messages.

 Now make sure that the bin directory off the install point is in your path.
 For example, if the install point is/usr/local, ensure that /usr/local/bin is in your path.
-Here is how to do that: $ echo $PATH .
-Result:
+Here is how to do that:
+>echo $PATH
+--Result:
 /home/shankar/perl5/bin:/home/shankar/src/edirect:/home/shankar/miniconda3/bin:/home/shankar/bin:/home/shankar/.nvm/versions/node/v4.2.6/bin:/home/shankar/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin:/usr/lib/fis-gtm/V6.0-003_x86_64

 I physically naivigated around and found that gtk is under /usr/bin, not /usr/local/bin, as implied above.
 It is listed in the above PATH list.
 So, I am OK.
 Now, I can see the app icon in the dot martrix ('show application') on the left bottom.
 Laucn it from there.
 But, first you need a vcd dump from a HDL simulation.